mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 From these informations we might infer that the target actually purchased a Snowy Owl and was now gathering informations to take care for it.

-Our suspects get actually more concrete when at **22:39** the target accesses a url page on Google Chrome serving a html document named **thankyou.html**.
+Our suspects get actually more concrete when at **22:39** the target accesses a url page, clicking on url located in the Gmail inbox, serving a html document named **thankyou.html**.

 At **22:57** she composed numerous emails on Gmail and in the following hours she went  back and forward between Youtube, Facebook, Yahoo-Messanger, Tumblr  and Gmail as she was waiting for a response from someone